Automattic/kue/Readme.md

  }).priority('high').attempts(5).save();
 ```

 Note that the 'failed' message is emitted for each worker process fail.
-To determine when a task has exhausted its attempts, bind to the 'max_attempts' event._
+To determine when a task has exhausted its attempts, bind to the `max_attempts` event.

 ### Job Logs